google/kati/README.md

 How to use for Android
 ----------------------

-Now AOSP has kati and ninja, so all you have to do is

-    % export USE_NINJA=true
+For Android-N+, ckati and ninja is used automatically.
+There is a prebuilt checked in under prebuilts/build-tools that is used.

 All Android's build commands (m, mmm, mmma, etc.) should just work.

-How to use for Android (deprecated way)
+How to use for Android (deprecated -- only for Android M or earlier)
 ----------------------

 Set up kati: